Top 34 Free Things To Do in Singapore (Apr 2024): Easter Egg-stravaganza Farmers’ Market, Magic Hour at Raffles Hotel, And More

 Gathering on the last Sunday of every month, this initiative is more than just a repair session—it’s a movement towards sustainability.
 Whether it’s faulty electronics, torn outfits, or wobbly furniture, the Repair Coaches are on hand to guide you through the fixing process.

-The next Repair Kopitiam session is scheduled for 24 Mar 2024, and is your chance to embrace repair over despair.
-Remember to sign up between 8 and 20 March.
+The next Repair Kopitiam session is scheduled for 28 Apr 2024, and is your chance to embrace repair over despair.
+Remember to sign up between 12 Apr (from 12pm) to 24 Apr 2024.
 Bring your damaged treasures and discover the joy of fixing, saving, and learning—all in the name of reducing waste and embracing sustainability.

 Back to top